Yang Zi (actress): 2016–2019: Rising popularity and breakthrough

+2020–2023: Further prominence

 In October 2020, she featured in the segment "Last Lesson" directed by Xu Zheng as part of the nationalistic film My People, My Homeland, and sang the promotional OST "My Homeland" for the film.
 In November, she starred in Hear Her, the first monologue series in China about women's rights.
 Hear Her is based on the format of BBC Studio's short-film series Snatches: Moments from Women's Lives, produced and directed by famous Chinese actress Zhao Wei.
 Her themed episode is called "Wish for Love".
 On 20 December, as the "Guardian of National Treasure" Yang participated in an episode of the third season of large-scale cultural exploration CCTV-1 show National Treasure.

 In February 2021, Yang played a guest role in Dt.Appledog's Time, the sequel to her hit drama Go Go Squid!.
 In May, she participated in the iQIYI detective reality show The Detectives' Adventures.
 On 1 July, Yang participated in the "Great Journey", a large-scale epic theatrical performance to celebrate the 100th anniversary of the founding of the Chinese Communist Party and performed in the inaugural skit "Breaking Dawn" along with several other artists.
 In September, Yang was announced as one of the 6 recommendation officers for City Personification (Note: City Personification is the literal meaning of "城市拟人".)
 IP series, representing Beijing.
 Bigeye Comics and Weibo Animation collaborated to release comic strips of Yang and Yan Bo (Note: Yan Bo is a Manhua character.) called Yang Zi X Yan Bo "Hutong Projector".
 On 15 November 2021, Yang Zi posted on social media, announcing that the six-year contract with H&R Century Pictures would not be renewed and on 16 November, she established her personal studio.
 In November, she played the titular character psychologist He Dun, in the urban drama Psychologist, the television series adaption of Bi Shumin's 2007 novel "Female Psychologist", directed by Malaysian director Sam Quah.